A delicious, low-fat recipe for Vegan Dal Makhani, lentils in a buttery sauce with garam masala. Cashew cream adds smoothness without the dairy.

 One of the reasons I love my Kuhn Rikon pressure cooker is how precise it is: clear instructions take away any guesswork from pressure cooking, and the biggest bonus is that it is the least noisy cooker I’ve ever owned.
 It is also easily the handsomest one.

 Now here’s how you can win this giveaway: share this post on social media (tag @kuhnrikoncorp and @holycowvegan) and leave me a comment here on this blog telling me why you love cooking with a pressure cooker or — if you haven’t ever used one — why you’d like to start now.
 I will announce a winner in a post early next week.

 A couple of things: you have to live in the United States to enter (sorry, the manufacturers can only ship locally), and please do not leave anonymous comments because I need your name to enter you to win.

-- 1/3 cup dry rajma washed and strained., red kidney beans
+- 1/3 cup dry rajma or red kidney beans, washed and drained

 - 1 tbsp vegetable oil

 - 1 large or two medium tomatoes, diced